What's new in Joomla 4.1?

 Another advantage of this change is that the current page is always added to the data.
 Until now, this was not the case when the "hide last item" option is active.

-In Joomla 3, the fields in the general settings were described in a tooltip.
-Since these tooltips do not meet the requirements of an accessible website, these descriptions in Joomla 4 moved to a text below the field.
+In Joomla 3, fields in general settings were described in a tooltip.
+As these tooltips do not meet the requirements of an accessible website, these descriptions were moved in Joomla 4 to a text below the field.

-This led to an impractical interface because some fields required a lot of text to explain how to use it.
-These texts were therefore removed in Joomla 4 because it was not always relevant to users familiar with the system.
+This led to an impractical interface as some fields required a lot of text to explain how to use it.
+These texts were therefore removed in Joomla 4, as it was not always relevant to users familiar with the system.
 Unfortunately, this approach made Joomla even less accessible to newcomers.

-Nicholas K. Dionysopoulos (known from Akeeba) added the ability to turn these descriptions on or off in the general settings through a button at the top right of the page.
+Nicholas K. Dionysopoulos (known from Akeeba) added the ability to turn these descriptions on or off in the general settings by means of a button at the top right of the page.

 Tags have been added to the quick icons

-When you log in to the administration area of Joomla 4, you see several quick icons in the main screen, for users and articles, among other things.
-From Joomla 4.1 is here the option for tags added.
-This can be enabled via the cog icon in the upper right corner of the shortcuts.
+When you log into the administration area of Joomla 4, you will see several quick icons in the main screen, for users and articles, among others.
+From Joomla 4.1, the option for tags is added to this.
+You can enable these via the gear icon in the top right of the shortcuts.

 Want more flexibility in your shortcuts?
-For this I have created a free custom quick icons module and I tell you more about it in the Joomla magazine of November 2021
+I created a free custom quick icons module for that and I'll tell you more about it in the November 2021 Joomla magazine

 Save as copy when editing in the frontend